ET21

 In view of rapidly progressing electrification and the decision to terminate deliveries of steam locomotives, the need for an electric freight machine became obvious.
 Design work was entrusted to the Central Rolling Stock Design Bureau of Poznań, and series production to the Pafawag factory of Wrocław (pre-war Linke-Hofmann), with several sub-contractors.
 Two prototypes of the 3E (this was the manufacturer’s designation) appeared in 1957 and series production started the following year.

 PKP designated their new machine first E500, then E06 and finally, in 1958, ET21, in accordance with new Polish Standard; it was commonly nicknamed ‘Sputnik’ among crews and railway fans.
-PKP received 658 examples; the rest went to sand railways (PMP-PW, or Filling Materials Enterprise of the Coal Industry) that supply filling material to Silesian collieries, factory designation being retained with this operator.
-In fact in the 70s, due to severe shortage of electric locomotives, PKP rented several machines from industrial operators, giving them the ET21 designation and out-of-sequence service numbers.
-Then, in the 80s, PKP sold seventeen some sources give fourteen) machines to sand railways, which in turn retained their original class designation, but assigned new service numbers.
-This brought about some confusion in identification of individual examples.
+PKP received 658 examples; the rest went to sand railways (PMP-PW, or Filling Materials Enterprise of the Coal Industry) that supplied filling material to Silesian collieries.
+Locomotives supplied to PMP-PW retained their factory designations, 3E or 3E/1, and were numbered from 10 upwards.
+In the 70s, due to severe shortage of electric locomotives, PKP rented several (most sources give eighteen) machines from sand railways, giving them the ET21 designation and out-of-sequence service numbers – their original PMP-PW two-digit numbers preceded by 9.
+All were returned in late 1970s.
+Then, in the 80s, PKP sold 31 examples – mostly older ones – to sand railways; they were assigned new service numbers, but some retained their original class designation ET21.
+These transfers brought about some confusion in identification of individual examples.
+Several designations were used twice and there were even three different ET21-22s!
 3E was the most numerous electric locomotive in the PMP-PW service, as heavier and more modern 201E (ET22) proved unsuitable for tight curves, typical for sand railways.
 Several examples were experimentally fitted with side-mounted current collectors, typical for locomotives used in open-pit mines.
 This modification, however, proved unsuccessful and all modified machines were later rebuilt to their original configuration.
 In 1989, shortly before PMP-PW was divided into four independent companies, this operator had 79 examples and this type remained in service until de-electrification of sand railways in the 1990s.
 Despite the ET21 designation, which implies a freight machine, all ET21s purchased by PKP were fitted with car heating couplings (3000 V DC) and could be used with passenger trains, although their characteristics in this role were considered far from satisfactory.
-Machines purchased brand new by sand railways had no heating devices.
+Locomotives purchased brand new by sand railways had no heating devices.
+Seven ex-PKP ET21s were sold to various private operators.

 Some – most probably six – ET21s have been preserved.
 One of them, now in Karsznice railway depot, is designated ET21-1, but this is not the first example built.
-This machine was used by K.P.
-Maczki Bór sand mine as 3E-12 and its factory number is in fact 23; it has retained its original color, quite different from typical PKP livery.
+This machine was used by KP Maczki Bór sand mine as 3E-12 and its factory number is in fact 23; it has retained its original color, quite different from typical PKP livery.
 Most probably its current designation is purely fictitious, but anyway it is an early example.
 One heritage machine – ET21-57, now in Chabówka railway stock heritage park – is still serviceable and can sometimes be seen with special trains in southern Poland.
-ET21-100, withdrawn in April 2000 and later transferred to the Jaworzyna Śląska depot (now Industry and Railway Museum), experienced a peculiar twist of fate: in 2006 it was sold to Orlen KolTrans and, after some modifications (including new control panels and Oerlikon brakes) restored in service in March 2007 as 3E-100.
-Externally – apart from new, bright red livery – this machine differs from others in having two windows in each front wall instead of three (middle window has been eliminated).
+ET21-100, withdrawn in April 2000 and later transferred to the Jaworzyna Śląska depot (now Industry and Railway Museum), experienced a peculiar twist of fate: in 2006 it was sold to Orlen KolTrans and underwent modernization at ZNLE Gliwice locomotive repair works (now Newag Gliwice).
+This modernization included fitting new current converter, upgraded traction engines, new buffers (which slightly reduce overall length), Oerlikon brakes and modified cab interior.
+In March 2007 it was restored in service as 3E-100, later re-numbered 3E-100-117.
+Externally – apart from new, bright red livery – this locomotive differed from others in having two windows in each front wall instead of three (middle window has been eliminated).
+In May 2010 3E-100 crashed near Świnoujście, but was later repaired and restored in service.
+Several other 3E/1s owned by DB Schenker Rail Polska underwent similar modernization; eight have been re-designated 3E-100.
+Some have retained the original front wall with three separate windows.
+According to www.ilostan.forumkolejowe.pl, as of May 2021 twenty-two ‘Sputniks’ remained in use with private operators.
+The oldest of them is 3E/1-006 (88/1960), originally delivered to PKP as ET21-74.
+In 1991 it was sold to the Kuźnica Warężyńska sand mine and re-numbered 57.
+Following transformations of the PMP-PW it was finally taken over by DB Schenker Rail (which absorbed PTK Holding) in April 2010 and re-numbered 3E-006.
+Again re-numbered 3E/1-006 in March 2012, it was finally sold to Wrocław-based PHU Aspekt in September 2015 and is currently leased to CTL Logistics.

 Main technical data